mlochbaum/BQN/spec/system.md

 | `Extension` | File extension, including leading dot
 | `Parts`     | List of parent, base name, and extension

+The path returned by `At` is not simplified to remove `.` or `..`: it contains all components of the two joined paths.

 ### File metadata

 Metadata functions may query information about a file or directory but do not read to or write from it.
 Each takes a path `𝕩`, and some functions also allow new data in `𝕨`.
 The returned data in any case is the specified property.